seppzer0/sql-injection-demo/README.md

 docker build . -t sql-injection-demo
 ```

-**Alternatively**, you can download a prebuilt image from the project's storage:
+***Alternatively***, you can download a prebuilt image from the project's storage:

 ```sh
 docker pull ghcr.io/seppzer0/sql-injection-demo
 ```

-Finally, launch the demo using:
+Once done, launch the demo using:

 ```sh
 docker run -it --rm sql-injection-demo
 ```

-Finally, when given a prompt, enter your query.
+Finally, when given a prompt, provide your input.

-## Example queries
+## Example inputs

 Normal input: `Danny`<br>
 SQL injection: `Danny' UNION SELECT * FROM people WHERE isadmin = 'true`